kmruiz/sonata/README.md

 How to compile
 --------------

-To compile you will need a fat-jar or running the io.sonata.lang.cli.Bootstrap class from your IDE with the following
+To compile you will need a fat-jar or running the io.sonata.lang.Bootstrap class from your IDE with the following
 parameters:

 ```sh